-Sections Description situated in the village or vicinity, ascertained from not less than 50% of the sale deeds registered during three years, where higher price has been paid, Whichever is higher.
 20 I Power to take possession To surrender or deliver possession thereof to the competent authority or any person duly authorized by it in this behalf within a period of 60 days of the service of the notice.
-20 N Land Acquisition Act 1 of 1894 not to apply Nothing in the LA Act, 1894 shall apply to an acquisition under this Act.
-20 O Application of the National Rehabilitation and resettlement Policy (NRRP), 2007 to persons affected due to land acquisition affected families, notified by the Government Of India in the Ministry Of Rural Development vide number F.26011/4/2007-LRD, dated the 31st October, 2007,
+20 N 1 Nothing in the LA Act, 1894 shall apply to an acquisition under this Act.
+20 O National Rehabilitation and resettlement Policy (NRRP), 2007 to The Provisions Of The NRRP, 2007 for the project affected families, notified by the Government Of India in the Ministry Of Rural Development vide number F.26011/4/2007-LRD, dated the 31 st October, 2007, shall apply with regard to land acquisition by the Central Government under this Act.